When you talk about our having to suffer, you tell us to be joyful at the same time. Trying to compromise these two things seems difficult.

 When I say break the cup it is breaking the periphery.
 And when I say be totally empty it is coming back to the original source, because through emptiness we are born, and into emptiness we return.
 Emptiness is the word, really, which is better to use than God, because with God we start feeling there is some person.
 So Buddha never used “God” he always used sunyata — emptiness, nothingness.
 In the center you are a non-being, nothingness, just a vast space, eternally cool, silent, blissful.
 So when I say enjoy I mean watch, and you will enjoy.
 When I say enjoy, I mean don’t escape.

-From A Bird on The Wing (Previously titled Roots and Wings), Chapter One
+From A Bird on The Wing (Previously titled Roots and Wings), Discourse #1

 Copyright© OSHO International Foundation